senner007/Music-theory-quiz/Readme.md

-## Music theory and ear training
+## Music theory mastery
 This is currently under development.
-Stay tuned :)

-### Introduction:
-Train your ears to recognize melodic and harmonic patterns with ear training and theory exercises.
-Develop your ability to distinguish different musical elements, enhancing your improvisational skills and enabling you to play by ear with greater accuracy and fluency.
+## Briefly:
+Unlock your improvisation prowess through the harmonious interplay of hearing and singing musical elements.
+Practice!

 ### Contents so far:
 - Hear the missing 12th tone